Spider1x0/nix-config/README.md

 # nix-config
 Messy nixos config using snowfall lib
 ## Stable channel branch
-This branch will be used for my raspberry pi
+This branch is intended for testing changes
 ## UNDER CONSTRUCTION